2020 CRITERIA CHECKLIST

 NYC projects may comply with both 5.3a and 5.3b but are not eligible for points from these and from Criterion 5.4.

-All HPD-financed projects are REQUIRED to submit an HPD Solar Approval Form and to either install solar to the extent determined by HPD’s Solar Feasibility Analysis and as approved by HPD, install a green roof over 90% of the project’s sustainable roofing zone, or comply with LL92/94.
+All HPD-financed projects are REQUIRED to submit an HPD Solar Approval Form and to either install solar to the extent determined by HPD’s Solar Feasibility Analysis, and, as approved by HPD, install a green roof over 90% of the project’s sustainable roofing zone, or comply with LL92/94.

 (Not available for projects following Criterion 5.3a or 5.4)